Robert Moffat (missionary): Missionary career

-In 1820 Moffat and his wife left the Cape and proceeded to Griquatown, where their daughter Mary (who was later to marry David Livingstone) was born.
+Moffat and his wife left the Cape in 1820 and proceeded to Griquatown, where their daughter Mary (who was later to marry David Livingstone) was born.
 The family later settled at Kuruman, to the north of the Vaal River, among the Batswana people.
 Here they lived and worked passionately for the missionary cause, enduring many hardships.
 Once he went for days without water and his mouth became so dry he was unable to speak.
-Often he bound his stomach to help him endure fasting when he could not find food to eat.
+Often, he bound his stomach to help him endure fasting when he could not find food to eat.
 During this period, Robert Moffat made frequent journeys into the neighbouring regions as far north as the Matabele country.
 He communicated the results of these journeys to the Royal Geographical Society (Journal 25-38 and Proceedings ii).
 Whilst in Britain on leave (1839–43) an account of the family's experience, Missionary Labours and Scenes in South Africa (1842) was published.
-He translated the whole of the Bible and The Pilgrim's Progress into Bechuanas, although these translations are today considered as poor and relying on many colonial and racist assumptions about the Setswana language.
-Besides his early training as a gardener and farmer, and later as a writer, Moffat developed skills in building, carpentry, printing and as a blacksmith.
+He translated the whole of the Bible and The Pilgrim's Progress into Bechuanas, although these translations are today sometimes considered less than adequate and relying on many colonial and cultural assumptions about the Tswana language.
+Moffat's task of translating English into Sechwana presented him with its own unique problems.
+There were no words in Sechwana for “reading” or “‘writing”’ or “book” or “‘pencil’’ or “letter”, and there was nothing in that language on which he could draw parallels.
+He had to construct totally new words for these ideas, which were hitherto completely foreign to their culture.
+Moffat's progress along these lines were greater than that of the natives and served to further compound an effort that was already difficult.

-Robert and Mary Moffat had ten children: Mary (who married David Livingstone), Ann, Robert (who died as an infant), Robert (who died at the age of 87, leaving an uncompleted, but published, work on the Setswana language), Helen, Elizabeth (who also died as an infant), James, John, Elizabeth and Jean.
-Their son John Smith Moffat became an LMS missionary and took over the running of the mission at Kuruman before entering colonial service.
-Their grandson Howard Unwin Moffat became a prime minister of Southern Rhodesia.
-Mary preceded Robert in death in 1870, at home in England where they had returned because of failing health.
-The couple also adopted children.
-John Mokoteri and Sarah Roby were the adopted children of Robert Moffat and his wife, Mary.
-Although adopted, they ended up holding positions of servitude for the Moffats.
-For the last twelve years of his life, Robert spoke throughout England, seeking to raise interest in the mission work.
-He was presented to Queen Victoria twice at her request and was presented with a Doctor of Divinity degree from Edinburgh University.